 How to work from home as a pet parent

 Just as you distinguish between your actual office and your home, set up a dedicated work space away from the area that you usually have play time with your pet.
 This will help your pet distinguish a difference as well.
-If you have a particularly needy pet (like some of us do) you can still create your cat or dog their own space near, but seperate to your work space.
+If you have a particularly needy pet like some of us do, you can still create a space near you but seperate to your work space.
 Set them up with a bed and some of their things on the other side of the room.
-Again, if they come in to your space demanding attention try and ignore the behaviour, and reward the good behaviour.
-We love the Yours Droolly Round Indoor Osteo Bed Blue and Trixie Cuddly Cave beds.
+Again, if they come in to your space demanding attention, try and ignore the behaviour, and reward the good behaviour with healthy treats.

 The last thing you want on your hands is a bored pet.
 If an animal doesn’t have stimulation it can cause destructive behaviour, which tends to equal mayhem (especially during video calls, check out a funny example here).
 Watch out for signs of boredom in dogs like barking, chewing and racing up and down the house.
 Cats might walk on your keyboard, scratch your chair or swat your belongings off of your desk.

-Whether it’s the dog TikToks your colleagues keep sending you, the corona virus memes or your pet begging for attention - distractions are natural (and let’s be honest, they make the working day a little more fun).
+Whether it’s the dog TikToks or memes your colleagues keep sending you, or your pet begging for attention - distractions are natural (and let’s be honest, they make the working day a little more fun).
 Try not to be hard on yourself, emergency toilet stops or much needed cuddles with your dog may arise.
 Just keep moving forward with your schedule when you can, after all both pets and co-workers can appreciate flexibility.